NextDone/lfg/README.md

 ∞. **Custom task attributes**: Allow users to define custom attributes for tasks, which could be used to store additional information or customize the task representation and sorting/filtering.
 Preferably, store these attributes inside existing `{notes}` in JSON format, at the end for extensibility.
 Any and every one of the above could be implemented, or anything in the future could be implemented right now this way.

 ∞+1. **Recommended best practices for external tools**: Encourage the development of best practices for integrating the LFG syntax with other productivity tools and platforms, such as calendars, project management tools, and communication apps.
 This will ensure seamless interoperability and enhance the overall usefulness of the LFG syntax.
+Include rules/algo for infering categories when ommitted.

 By exploring these enhancements, the LFG syntax can continue to evolve and better serve the needs of users in managing their goals and tasks effectively.